As parents, it’s our duty and responsibility to keep our children safe.

 As a best practice, keep a first aid kit in your home and another in your car.
 You should be able to access your first aid kit quickly if anyone is injured.
 You should have a first aid kit in both your home and your car so you can use first aid as quickly as possible should your child (or anyone else) get injured.

 It’s a good idea to keep a small note pad and pen inside your first aid kit so you can make note of anything that you use from the kit.
 Use that notebook to regularly restock your kit so you always have everything you need.

-Templates for both of these are included in the NAA’s free handbook which is why I highly recommenced downloading.
+Templates for both of these are included in the NAA’s free handbook for autism safety which is why I highly recommend downloading this safety resource.

-This information will be used in any search for your child.
-Have this form filled out can significantly reduce the amount of time law enforcement need to take interviewing family – which means they have more time for finding and bringing home your child safely.
+Law enforcement will use this information if they ever need to search for your child.
+Having this form filled out significantly reduces the amount of time they must spend interviewing family – which means they have more time for finding and bringing home your child safely.